anoma/nspec/docs/arch/node/engines/executor_environment.juvix.md

     axiom executeStep : Executable -> ProgramState -> Pair KVSKey KVSDatum -> Result String (Pair ProgramState (List (Either KVSKey (Pair KVSKey KVSDatum))));
     ```

-???+ quote "Functions"

     `executeStep`:
     : Takes the executable code, current program state, and read key-value pair and returns either:
       - Error string on failure
       - New program state and list of either:
         - Left key for read requests
         - Right (key, value) for write requests

-    `keyToShard`:
-    : Maps a key to the EngineID of the shard responsible for it

 ## Mailbox states